-Such a dramatic distortion of reality finds few parallels in Dutch fine painting of the time.
-The threads appear wildly out of focus in respects to the two tight threads of the girl's work and a fine blue thread that twirls on itself against the front of the carpet-covered table.
-This phenomena has been explained by the presumed use of the camera obscura by the artist as an aid to his painting.
-The camera obscura fitted with a single lens has a very narrow field of depth which would correspond accurately to Vermeer's unusual rendering.
-To further support this hypothesis, the presence of curious sequin-like highlights, in photographic jargon referred to as "halations" or "disks of confusion are clearly visible in various passages of this work.
+Such a dramatic, and perhaps illogical, distortion of reality finds few parallels in Dutch fine painting of the time.
+The threads appear wildly out of focus with respect to the two tight threads of the girl's work and a fine blue thread that twirls on itself against the front of the carpet-covered table.
+This phenomena has been explained by the artist's presumed use of the camera obscura.
+The camera obscura, which is fitted with a single lens, has a very narrow field of depth which might produce an image similar to Vermeer's unusual rendering.
+To further support this hypothesis, the presence of curious sequin-like highlights, in photographic jargon referred to as "halations" or "disks of confusion," are clearly visible in various passages of this work.

 The light brownish pricking card (patroon or kantbrief) is partly visible, fixed on the blue pillow.
 In former times it was made of parchment.
 Although they are obviously not visible, little holes were pricked onto this card to establish the desired pattern.
 Pins were inserted carefully into every hole around which the threads were adroitly entwined.
 The preparatory phase was, and still is, very time consuming work requiring complete concentration in order to avoid any mistake that would afterwards compromise the whole work.

 The achievement of Vermeer's maturity is complete.
 It is not open to extension: no universal style is discovered.
 We have never the sense of abundance that the characteristic jewels of his century gives us, the sense that the precious vein lies open, ready to be worked.
 There is only one Lacemaker: we cannot imagine another.
 It is a complete and single definition.

 Lawrence Gowing, Vermeer, 1952